jlinoff/my-mac-setup/README.md

 # Editors and IDEs

-Everyone just uses emacs right?
+_Everyone_ uses emacs, right?
 (JOKE!!!)...

-> I certainly do (for org-mode alone) but there are many other awesome options available.
+> I certainly do (for org-mode alone) but there are many other awesome options available and i am not opiniated about editors or IDE's.

 Here are links for a number of popular editors and IDEs that i am aware of.
 If you have a favorite that is NOT listed please let me know and i will add it.